 The Hight Court has held that an individual’s right to privacy has been breached by the publication of a news article containing information about him relating to an investigation.

-The defendant had published an article about the claimant based on a confidential law enforcement document.
-The claimant had a reasonable expectation of privacy as he was not a director of the company.
-Further, the claimant’s claim to privacy was not over the claimant’s alleged involvement in corruption but over the leaked confidential details of the investigation and its evidence.
+The defendant had published an article about the claimant based on allegations of fraud, bribery and corruption.
+The claimant had a reasonable expectation of privacy as he was not a director of the company and his claim to privacy was not over his alleged involvement, but over the leaked confidential details of the investigation.